 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is an Unpaid Dividend
+How is an Unpaid Dividend Used?

 The date a company announces dividend is the record date, this is when shareholders of the company are eligible to receive distribution of dividends.
 If after declaring dividend, a company does not distribute dividends to shareholders, there will be a record of unpaid dividends.
 A space between the record or declaration date and the payment date results in unpaid dividend.
 Unpaid dividend do not occur frequently, board of directors most companies announce dividends only when all is set to distribute dividends to shareholders.